mirror/dd-wrt/src/router/python/Doc/library/os.rst

    *trailers* are arbitrary sequences of buffers that are written before and after the data from *in* is written.
 It returns the same as the first case.

-   On Mac OS X and FreeBSD, a value of 0 for *nbytes* specifies to send until the end of *in* is reached.
+   On Mac OS X and FreeBSD, a value of 0 for *count* specifies to send until the end of *in* is reached.

    All platforms support sockets as *out* file descriptor, and some platforms